msamiboz/Project_Management_Dashboard/README.md

 |DOE - Lead Paint       |DOEL                           |DOEL                  |
 |DOE Managed PRE-K      |DOEP                           |DOEP                  |

-So we will convert these labels to NA because this labels does not exhibit a information on project apart from the project which is a distinct column.
+So we will convert these labels to NA because this labels does not exhibit a information on project apart from the project type which is a distinct column.

 However, PNS is different.
 Eventough there is no information on metadata(or other resources) about PNS, by examining data thoroughly we may conclude that PNS label is about planning.
 My best guess is PNS stands for "Planned - Not Started"